 |Ms K Sprenkel||Teacher of Music and Drama|

 Year 7 begin with an emphasis on performing short compositions using a variety of different instruments including keyboards and percussion.
-Their first lessons cover the elements of both Music before work starts on the projects of Opera and African Storytelling.
+Their first lessons cover the elements of both before work starts on the projects of Opera and African Storytelling.

 Year 9 cover Mozart, Samba, Rock, Reggae and Dance Music.
-They will use a range of instruments including Samba percussion, drum kit, electric guitar, bass guitar and keyboards.
+Students will use a range of instruments including Samba percussion, drum kit, electric guitar, bass guitar and keyboards.
 They will also further their knowledge of Music Technology.

 Students can opt to take GCSE Music and currently follow the AQA GCSE syllabus.
 This course allows students to compose and perform in their own chosen style on the instrument of their choice as well as experiencing music from a whole range of styles and cultures through listening, theoretical and practical work.